 - Delhi-based Karma Recycling has launched an e-portal to offer a simple online electronics trade-in service, which makes it easy for commoners to resell or recycle their used electronic devices.
 Karma Recycling is also a government-authorized electronic waste collector and segregator that puts efforts on systematic electronics reuse and responsible recycling.

 While the government needs to take steps in regulating laws, we citizens have to do our part in sending our old electronic goods for recycling.
 Companies like Nokia have ensured their devices be returned after usage for their recycle.
 Such ingenious steps should be taken by the manufacturing companies, which is not only favorable to the environment but also profitable to the company as well.

 E-waste recycling in India is a serious issue to be worked upon.
 However busy our lives have become, we can help by following the 3R mantra to address this issue –

 Reduce, Return and Recycle

 - Reduce: Avoid buying products that are of little importance in our daily life.
 Avoid purchasing gadgets as a status symbol.

-- Return: When bored with your old phone, do not throw it; instead return to its manufacturer.
-Nokia, Apple and Dell are few such brands that ensure their old products are returned after usage for recycle.
+- Return: When bored with your old phone, do not throw it; instead return it to its manufacturer.
+Nokia, Apple and Dell are few such brands that ensure their old products are returned after use for recycling.
 If there is no recycling company in your vicinity, try donating or selling online.

 - Recycle: Scrap that are usually buried or incinerated, can be directed to reprocessing centers for conversion into raw materials that can help conserve finite natural resources, including trees for paper pulp, oil and natural gas for the production of plastics and polymers and many more.